onebytegone/hypertrain/docs/ai-api-spec.md

 #### Return codes:
 `200`: Request to join a game was successful

+`202`: Game has not been started yet

-`306`: Waiting on turns by other players
+`202`: Waiting on turns by other players

 `404`: Game with identifier not found